ASamai/SIEM-LOG-ANALYSIS/README.md

-# Advanced SIEM Log Analysis & Incident Response - Simulated C2 & Lateral Movement Attack
+### Advanced SIEM Log Analysis & Incident Response - Simulated C2 & Lateral Movement Attack

-SIEM log analysis of a simulated command-and-control + lateral movement attack This project showcases my ability to perform advanced SIEM log analysis, identify attacker behavior based on MITRE ATT&CK techniques, and make real-time incident response recommendations.
+This project showcases my ability to perform advanced SIEM log analysis, identify attacker behavior based on MITRE ATT&CK techniques, and make real-time incident response recommendations.
 The scenario presented simulates a real-world Command-and-Control (C2) and Lateral Movement attack within a corporate network.

 "While the scenario did not explicitly state it was a multi-host attack, I expanded the response scope to include both IPs involved, taking into account the likely blast radius and the broader intent of an advanced adversary.
 This reflects a realistic mindset in threat detection and response."

 This analysis demonstrates my threat detection mindset, SOC Tier 2+ capabilities, and ability to think beyond alerts to understand attacker intent and how a real adversary might pivot within the network.

-Splunk Log Extract:
+## Splunk Log Extract:

 time="2025-06-28T09:42:17Z" src_ip="10.10.1.44" dst_ip="8.8.8.8" protocol="DNS" port=53 msg="DNS Query for update.login.microsoft.com"